TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

     @Override
     public boolean onAcceptUrl(String url) throws ParsingException {
-        // Return true if this LinkHanlderFactory can handle this type of link }
+        // Return true if this LinkHandlerFactory can handle this type of link.
+    }
 }
 ```